+- 1. Goal:

 - a.
 Achieve an additional 10% reduction in total water use.
+(20% total)

-(20% total) - 2.
-Supply Management Measures: - a.
-Monitor Lake Palo Pinto levels. - b.
-Release water only needed for treatment and TCEQ permit compliance. - c.
-Begin blending Brazos River water when water stored in Lake Palo Pinto is equal to or less than 13,780 acre feet or 860 feet MSL (50% of storage capacity). - 3.
-Demand Management Measures:
+- 2. Supply Management Measures:

+- a.
+Monitor Lake Palo Pinto levels.

+- b.
+Release water only needed for treatment and TCEQ permit compliance.

+- 3. Demand Management Measures:

 The City Manager, or his/her designee(s), on identifying mild water shortage conditions, shall initiate Stage I curtailment.
 Listed action is compulsory on users and is intended to restrict water use.